Doug-Shannon/auth/README.md

 ---

-Base angular module for providing CRDS-OKTA-AUTH for your application.
+> Base angular module for providing CRDS-OKTA-AUTH for your application.

->`function`: forRoot(config: CRDSOktaConfig): ModuleWithProviders
+`function`: forRoot(config: CRDSOktaConfig): ModuleWithProviders

-Requires an instance of [`CRDSOktaConfig`](#CRDSOktaConfig) to instantiate.
+> Requires an instance of [`CRDSOktaConfig`](#CRDSOktaConfig) to instantiate.
 Provided in the `import` section of your Core Module.

-example:

 ```typescript
 import { CrdsOktaAuthModule, CRDSOktaConfig} from '@crds_npm/crds-okta-auth';